ishara/sonar-examples/projects/code-coverage/ut/ut-ant-jacoco-reuseReports/README.md

-This example demonstrates how to analyze a project with Ant reusing existing JUnit and JaCoCo reports.
+This example demonstrates how to analyze a Java project with Ant reusing existing JUnit and JaCoCo reports.

 Prerequisites
 =============